Cantera/cantera-website/pages/compiling/installation-reqs.rst

   on your computer.
 You must install Python 3 from another source to be able to build Cantera.
 The instructions below use Homebrew.

-* To download the source code, installing ``git`` via HomeBrew is highly recommended.

 .. _sec-mac-os-reqs:

 macOS Requirements
 ^^^^^^^^^^^^^^^^^^

-* macOS 10.14 (Mojave) or newer required to install Homebrew
+* macOS 10.15 (Catalina) is required; Homebrew requires 11.0 or newer.

-* To build any of the Cantera modules, you will need to install
+* To build any of the Cantera interfaces, you will need to install

   * Xcode